-► KID 3 Key information about shared ownership
+KID 3Key information about shared ownership

 This document is to help you decide if shared ownership is right for you.
-This document is available on our Moat Homes website for each development advertised for sale.
-This document explains how shared ownership works and includes details on your lease, buying more shares, selling your home and more.
+It's available on our Moat Homes website for each property listing advertised for sale.
+It explains how shared ownership works and includes details on your lease, buying more shares, selling your home and more.

-You will be asked to read through each document carefully so that you understand what you are buying.
-Once you have had time to read through each document your New Homes Officer will then discuss these with you and answer any questions you may have.
-We will then be able to start the reservation process with you.
+You'll be asked to read through each document carefully so that you understand what you are buying.
+Once you've had time to read through each document your Sales Executive will then discuss these with you and answer any questions you may have.

-All key information documents will be sent to your solicitor along with the sales paperwork and they will need to confirm to us you have received them prior to exchange.
+All Key Information Documents will be sent to your solicitor along with the sales paperwork.
+Your solicitor will need to confirm to us you have read and understood them prior to exchange.